 “We’re going to do the same thing to sandbar sharks and see how they compare,” he says.

-That’s the game plan on the neurophysiology table at the University of Hawaii’s Institute of Marine Biology’s Shark Research Center in Kaneohe Bay, Oahu, Hawaii.
-Kajiura, one of the leading researchers on hammerhead physiology and an assistant professor of biology at Florida Atlantic University, is borrowing the HIMB lab to explore exactly what goes on inside that head.
+Kajiura, one of the leading researchers on hammerhead physiology and an assistant professor of biology at Florida Atlantic University, borrowed the University of Hawaii’s Institute of Marine Biology’s Shark Research Center in Kaneohe Bay, Oahu, Hawaii, to explore exactly what goes on inside that head.

 “Anytime someone sees a hammerhead shark, one of the first questions they’re going to ask is, why do they have such a funny-looking head,” Kajiura says.
 “There’s this basic, fundamental question — nothing else looks like that, there’s no other fish that has that weird-looking head.
 Why would we see this in the hammerhead shark?”